Nonintrusive load monitoring: Background and theory

 The system can measure both reactive power and real power.
 Hence two appliances with the same total power draw can be distinguished by differences in their complex impedance.
 As shown in figure 8 from the patent, for example, a refrigerator electric motor and a pure resistive heater can be distinguished in part because the electric motor has significant changes in reactive power when it turns on and off, whereas the heater has almost none.

 NILM systems can also identify appliances with a series of individual changes in power draw.
-These appliances are modeled as finite state machines.
-A dishwasher, for example, has heaters and motors that turn on and off during a typical dish washing cycle.
+These appliances are modeled as finite-state machines.
+A dishwasher, for example, has heaters and motors that turn on and off during a typical dishwashing cycle.
 These will be identified as clusters, and power draw for the entire cluster will be recorded.
 Hence “dishwasher” power draw can be identified as opposed to “resistor heating unit” and “electric motor”.